Therapeutic Boarding Schools Helping North Carolina Families

 Our Therapeutic Approach

 Many families and their daughters have achieved lasting change and success at Asheville Academy.
 Our unique therapeutic methods include techniques such as Equine Therapy, DBT, and Group Therapy.
 North Carolina girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
 Girls learn new ways to interact with peers, adults, and their families in our safe and comfortable setting.
-For more information about how Asheville Academy for Girls helps families from North Carolina, call 800.264.8709.
+For more information about how Asheville Academy helps families from North Carolina, call 800.264.8709.